-It may take us time to arrange a private session.
+It may take us time to arrange an interview.
 This does not mean that your experiences are not important to us.

-Generally, three members of the Inquiry team will meet you at the private session.
+Members of the Inquiry team will meet you at the interview.
 They will help you to talk about your experiences and memories.
 You can go at your own pace and have breaks whenever you want.
-A private session usually takes a few hours.
-You can bring someone to support you at the session.

-Before the session it may help to think through what you would like to speak about, so you can share your experiences to the best of your ability and within the time available.
+Before we meet you it may help to think through what you would like to speak about, so you can share your experiences to the best of your ability and within the time available.

-It helps the Inquiry if you can speak about your life before going into care, your time in care, whether you reported the abuse you are telling us about, and your life after care.
-It is up to you how much you want to say about these things.
+It helps the Inquiry if you can speak about your life before going into care, your time in care, and your life after care.